Professor Lisa Dikomitis

 Health service research

-This strand includes research on cluster headache studies (BJGP, Neurological Sciences, Journal of Multidisciplinary Healthcare, Brain Sciences), research in mental health and self-harm (BJGP, British Journal of Psychiatry, EClinicalMedicine by The Lancet), research on musculoskeletal conditions (Trials, Clinical Rehabilitation, Musculoskeletal Care, BJPG Open, Rheumatology), COVID-19 research (BJSW, BMJ Paediatr Open) and on the production of neglect (Societies).
+This strand includes research on cluster headache studies (BJGP, Neurological Sciences, Journal of Multidisciplinary Healthcare, Brain Sciences), research in mental health and self-harm (BJGP, British Journal of Psychiatry, EClinicalMedicine by The Lancet), research on musculoskeletal conditions (Trials, Clinical Rehabilitation, Musculoskeletal Care, BJPG Open, Rheumatology), COVID-19 research (BJSW, BMJ Paediatr Open) and on the production of neglect and on the social production of health policies and institutional neglect (Societies).

 Medical education research